moaleryani/SEM-Hackathon/README.md

 ![Alt text](/presentation/euroquiz.png?raw=true "Slide Presentation")

-###### Please not that EuroQuiz is not hosted anywhere yet as it is still underdevelopment.
-If you wish to access it, please download the source code and run it locally.
+###### Please note that EuroQuiz is not hosted anywhere yet as it is still underdevelopment.
+If you wish to access it, please download the source code and run it locally :computer: .